doganulus/reelay-codegen/README.md

 `reelay` package includes two example applications to monitor (1) CSV files and (2) data streams of Robot Operating System (ROS).
 These applications can be found in `examples` folder.

+# naming

+The name `reelay` comes from relay circuits as initially I lay down regular expressions (REs) into sequential circuits.
+Then I have applied a distortion effect to the pronouncation.